isomerpages/mse/news/---speeches/_posts/2022-02-19-speech-at-mou-signing-by-suss-and-ssa.md

 description:
 ---

-#### SPEECH BY MS GRACE FU, MINISTER FOR SUSTAINABILITY AND THE ENVIRONMENT, AT THE MOU SIGNING EVENT BETWEEN SINGAPORE UNIVERISTY OF SOCIAL SCIENCES AND SINGAPORE SCOUT ASSOCIATION ON 19 FEBRUARY 2022
+#### Speech by Ms Grace Fu, Minister for Sustainability and the Environment, at the MOU signing event between Singapore University of Social Sciences and Singapore Scout Association on 19 February 2022

-Prof Cheong Hee Kiat
-President, Singapore University of Social Sciences
+Prof Cheong Hee Kiat, President, Singapore University of Social Sciences

-Dr Ang Hak Seng
-Director, Centre of Excellence for Social Good
+Dr Ang Hak Seng, Director, Centre of Excellence for Social Good

-Mr Raymond Chia
-President, Singapore Scout Association
+Mr Raymond Chia, President, Singapore Scout Association

 Ladies and Gentlemen